gDev95/safe-trek-facebook-integration/README.md

 Open the `index.d.ts` suggested by the error message and comment out the line indicated by the error (working on a better solution)

+Another requirement to run this app is to possess the Credentials for Safe Trek's API that I have stored in a file unaccessible for the public.

+Please contact me for those credentials.
 ### Building the app (Please make sure that either an emulator is running or a physical android device)
 ` npm run build-android`